ubisoft/ubisoft-laforge-brownbuild/README.md

 - {buildname} is the name of the build job

 A dataset already scrapted is provided with this project.
-You can find it under `graphviz.zip`.
-Extract the zip in a directory, for example, in `./dataset/graphviz/`.
+You can find it under `graphviz/`.
+Five zip are provided and all the job logs of those 5 zips should be put in a same directory, for example, in `./dataset/graphviz/`.

 Caution: unzipped, `graphviz.zip` contains 37GB of data.